| |

 hall is a restaurant and bar, a gift shop and entrance to a multi-plex

-francs for kids.
+10 francs for students.
 Children under 6 are free.
-A family ticket is available
+A family ticket

-and a Pass for visiting both the Bourbaki Panorama and the nearby Glacier
+is available and a Pass for visiting both the Bourbaki Panorama and the

 Garden is available.
 The exhibit is free with a Swiss Pass.